 - All students are required to turn in graded assignments on the date due at the beginning of class.
 Late assignments will be penalized 10 points per day for being late.
 No assignments will be accepted past 1 week.
-Eligibility for this option will vary by course. - Assignments should be neat and legible.
-Computer generated

-- assignments are preferred. - Reports or essays should be enclosed in a folder and labeled.
-The student must put their name on all work turned in. - At times students will be assigned group projects.
+Eligibility for this option will vary by course. - Assignments, reports, and essays should be neat and legible.
+Computer generated assignments are preferred. - At times students will be assigned group projects.
 Each student in the group must participate in some way to get a grade.
 A list of what each student did to contribute to the project will be turned in along with any paperwork necessary.
 Individuals will be graded separately. - Computer labs are located across the campus for student access.